-Georgia election: Who is Stacey Abrams?
+First black female nominee for US governor

 Turning Georgia blue

-Ms Abrams has focused much of her campaign on these communities - minorities, women and overlooked rural Democrats - rather than trying to win over moderate voters.

-"We cannot win by pretending to be something we are not," Ms Abrams told CNN.
-"My mission is to demonstrate that if we bring everyone to the table we can win."

-But the road to the governor's mansion will not be easy in a state US President Donald Trump won in 2016.
+The road to the governor's mansion may not be easy in a state US President Donald Trump won by five points in 2016.

-Lt Gov Casey Cagle, who won the first round of the Republican primary, serves as outgoing Gov Nathan Deal's second in command.

-But she penned a piece in Fortune magazine addressing her financial struggles, explaining how her more than $170,000 in student loan and credit card debt and IRS tax payments should not disqualify her as a candidate for Georgia's governor.
+She penned a piece in Fortune magazine addressing her financial struggles, explaining how her more than $170,000 in student loan and credit card debt and IRS tax payments should not disqualify her as a candidate for Georgia's governor.

-She explained the $50,000 owed to the IRS is for deferred tax payments and that she is on a repayment plan.

-"I am in debt, but I am not alone.
-Debt is a millstone that weighs down more than three-quarters of Americans.
-It can determine whether we are able to run for office, to launch a business, to quit a job we hate," she wrote.